Hikes and Walks in Hawke’s Bay

 Unique, challenging and truly mind-blowing, the Lake Waikaremoana Track has earned its spot amongst the prestigious New Zealand’s 9 Great Walks.
 Located in the Te Urewera park, the track follows the shores of the huge lake, passing along waterfalls, cliff views and native trees.
 One of the main staples of the hike is definitely the views from Panekire Bluff, accessible on the first day of the hike.

-Start: Base yourself in Wairoa and get a shuttle to the track or drive about 70km north of Wairoa along State Highway 78 to the beginning of the track.
+Start: Base yourself in Wairoa and get a shuttle to the track or drive about 70km (43 miles) north of Wairoa along State Highway 78 to the beginning of the track.

 2. Maraetotara Falls